 Key – a page dedicated to keeping up with all the colors and symbols you may use throughout your journal.
 I like mine to be at the beginning of my book.

 Spread – refers to the actual pages you are designing.
-They can be a single page or double page and also can be monthly, weekly or daily which consists of anything you want on them.
+They can be a single page or double page.
+They can also be monthly, weekly, or daily.
+The content consists of anything you want on them.

 Trackers – a specific habit, goal, or work you want to keep up with as you do them.
 These can be yearly, monthly, weekly or daily events.
 For example, I want to keep track of how much money I put into saving throughout the year.
-I have designated an entire sheet of paper in the journal to keep track of my goal of $20,000 in the saving by the end of the year.
+I have designated an entire sheet of paper in the journal.
+This helps me to keep track of my goal of $20,000 in savings by the end of the year.
 I can add to that page throughout the year.

 Page breakdowns and examples

 What is great about bullet journaling is that you can change up your journal as the year goes on.
-When I first started, I only wanted to put in a few different attributes like my fitness, and weight loss goals, a monthly calendar, and keeping up with our mountain homestead building progress.
-As I started to work with it more, I realized I wanted to put in different things or something, not at all.
+When I first started, I only wanted to include a few different attributes.
+These included my fitness goals, weight loss goals, a monthly calendar, and keeping up with our mountain homestead building progress.
+I started to work with it more.
+I realized I wanted to put in different things.
+Eventually, I decided not to include some things at all.
 Here are some pictures of what I like to use on a daily and weekly basis.

 A reading log bookcase.
 This page is a pretty design to keep track of all the books I finish reading.
-Depending on how many books you read and how many books binds you to
+The duration depends on how many books you read.
+It also depends on how many books you draw.
+This page can last you 6-12 months of personal tracking.

 A mountain visit tracker.
 One of my personal favorites that track how many visits me and my family make to our family mountain land.
-When I make a solo trip, I draw a small pine tree and a large tree for when the entire family comes with me.
+When I make a solo trip, I draw a small pine tree.
+I draw a large tree for when the entire family comes with me.
 I hope to have a large forest drawn out when I am done.

 Savings trackers.
 I am a saver and thus have two individual trackers for my two separate savings accounts.
-One is for a larger saving goal which should not be touched and the other is for smaller thinks like car and home repair emergencies.
+One is for a larger saving goal.
+It should not be touched.
+The other is for smaller things like car and home repair emergencies.

 Reusable lists.
 Going to our mountain land and camping are regular trips for this family.
 I am always packing for them and sometimes forget to pack the most needed item.
 This list has saved me on a weekly basis.